FLIGHT TRAINING

 N727PW

-The Cirrus is the ultimate traveling machine.
+This 2004 Cirrus SR22 G2 GTS is the ultimate traveling machine.
 Rent it for work or play.
 The aircraft features the revolutionary Cirrus Airframe Parachute (CAPS) system.
 You will fly in a state-of-the-art aircraft with the latest and greatest safety features.
 Excellent useful load, TKS inadvertent Deicing, All Glass Panel, 180KTS; learn why the Cirrus has been the best-selling general aviation aircraft for the past 20 years!

 *REQUIREMENTS FOR RENTAL: PRIVATE OR BETTER PILOT, WITH AN INSTRUMENT RATING, PROPERLY CERTIFICATED BY THE FAA, HAVING A MINIMUM OF 250 TOTAL LOGGED FLYING